Advertisement

 Indications/Uses

 Reduction in duration of neutropenia & incidence of febrile neutropenia in patients treated w/ established cytotoxic chemotherapy for malignancy (except chronic myeloid leukaemia & myelodysplastic syndromes) & in patients undergoing myeloablative therapy followed by bone marrow transplantation.
-Mobilisation of peripheral blood progenitor cells (PBPC).
-Long-term administration to increase neutrophil counts & reduce the incidence & duration of infection-related events in patients w/ severe congenital, cyclic or idiopathic neutropenia w/ an ANC of ≤0.5 x 109/L & history of severe or recurrent infections.
-Persistent neutropenia (ANC ≤1 x 109/L) in patients w/ advanced HIV infection to reduce the risk of bacterial infections.
+Peripheral blood progenitor cells (PBPC) mobilisation.
+Long-term administration to increase neutrophil counts & reduce incidence & duration of infection-related events in adults or childn w/ severe congenital, cyclic or idiopathic neutropenia w/ ANC ≤0.5 x 109/L & history of severe or recurrent infections.
+Persistent neutropenia (ANC ≤1 x 109/L) in patients w/ advanced HIV infection to reduce risk of bacterial infections.

 Dosage/Direction for Use

 Established cytotoxic chemotherapy 5 mcg/kg/day as SC or IV infusion over 30 min.
-Do not give 1st dose <24 hr following cytotoxic chemotherapy.
+Administer 1st dose at least 24 hr after cytotoxic chemotherapy.
 Patient treated w/ myeloablative therapy followed by bone marrow transplantation Initially 10 mcg/kg/day as 30-min or 24-hr IV infusion or by continuous 24-hr SC infusion.
-Do not give 1st dose <24 hr following cytotoxic chemotherapy & w/in 24 hr of bone marrow infusion.
+Administer 1st dose at least 24 hr following cytotoxic chemotherapy & at least 24 hr after bone marrow infusion.
 Titrate dose against neutrophil response once neutrophil nadir has been passed.
-Mobilisation of PBPC in patients undergoing myelosuppressive or myeloablative therapy followed by autologous PBPC transplantation Monotherapy: 10 mcg/kg/day as a 24-hr SC continuous infusion or single daily SC inj for 5-7 consecutive days.
-Timing of leukapheresis: 1 or 2 leukaphereses on days 5 & 6, additional leukaphereses may be necessary.
+PBPC mobilisation during myelosuppressive or myeloablative therapy followed by autologous PBPC transplantation Monotherapy: 10 mcg/kg/day as a 24-hr SC continuous infusion or SC inj for 5-7 consecutive days.
+Timing of leukapheresis: 1 or 2 leukapheresis on days 5 & 6, additional leukapheresis may be necessary.
 Maintain filgrastim dosing until last leukapheresis.
-PBPC mobilisation after myelosuppressive chemotherapy 5 mcg/kg/day given daily SC inj from 1st day after completion of chemotherapy until expected neutrophil nadir is passed & neutrophil count has recovered to normal range.
+PBPC mobilisation after myelosuppressive chemotherapy 5 mcg/kg/day SC inj from 1st day after completion of chemotherapy until expected neutrophil nadir is passed & neutrophil count has recovered to normal range.
 PBPC mobilisation in normal donors prior to allogeneic PBPC transplantation 10 mcg/kg/day SC for 4-5 consecutive days.
-Patient w/ severe chronic & congenital neutropenia Initially 12 mcg/kg/day SC as a single dose or in divided doses.
+Severe chronic & congenital neutropenia Initially 12 mcg/kg/day SC as a single dose or in divided doses.
 Idiopathic or cyclic neutropenia Initially 5 mcg/kg/day SC as a single dose or in divided doses.
 Dose adjustment: Initial dose may be doubled or halved depending upon patient's response after 1-2 wk.
-Patient w/ HIV infection Reversal of neutropenia: Initially 1 mcg/kg/day SC inj daily w/ titration up to max of 4 mcg/kg/day until normal neutrophil count is reached & maintained (ANC >2 x 109/L).
+Patient w/ HIV infection Reversal of neutropenia: Initially 1 mcg/kg/day SC w/ titration up to max of 4 mcg/kg/day until normal neutrophil count is reached & maintained (ANC >2 x 109/L).
 Maintaining normal neutrophil counts: Initial dose adjustment to alternate day dosing w/ 300 mcg/day SC inj.
-Childn in severe neutropenia & cancer settings Same as those in adults receiving myelosuppresive cytotoxic chemotherapy.
+Paed use in severe chronic neutropenia & cancer settings Same as those in adults receiving myelosuppresive cytotoxic chemotherapy.

 Contraindications